hitherejoe/Bourbon/README.md

 Testing
 -------

+To run the Unit Test found in the CoreCommon module, run the following command from the root of the project:

+	./gradlew corecommon:testDebugUnitTest

 As mentioned the the structure section above, each of the instrumentation tests are split into a seperate module.
 You can run the instrumentation tests for these modules by running the commands below from the root of the project: